nomadhacker/sovereign/CONTRIBUTING.md

 ### Naming

 Modules should be named after the software they add (as opposed to the functionality they provide).
 Soverign is currently inconsistent on this.
-For example, there are the `ircbouncer` and `blog` modules, but there are also the `owncloud` and `tarsnap` modules.
+For example, there are the `ircbouncer` and `blog` modules, but there are also the `nextcloud` and `tarsnap` modules.
 Please name modules after the software used, though, so that it is possible to provide alternatives for functionality.

 ### Making decisions